 IP-CAN Session Establishment as per TS 23.203 [x] clause 7.2.

-If the subscription data received from the SPR indicated that policy decisions are dependent on charging related information and if this is the first IP-CAN session for this subscriber towards the PDN then PCRF sends a Charging Policy Session Establishment towards the OCS.
-The PCRF includes the subscriber id and the UE IP address in the request
+If the subscription data received from the SPR indicated that policy decisions are dependent on charging related information and if this is the first IP-CAN session for this subscriber then PCRF sends an Initial Charging Status Request towards the OCS.
+The PCRF includes the UE identifier and the Policy-Counter-Id(s) for which status is requested.
+The PCRF may optionally include PDN-id (e.g. APN), the UE IP address and subscribers to changes in the status of the Policy Counters in the OCS.

-NOTE: The possibility of OCS to establish the Charging Policy Session is FFS.
+Editor´s note: The possibility for the OCS to report all the Policy-Counter-Status or only those relevant for a policy decision is FFS.

 The OCS acknowledges the request by sending a Charging Policy Session Acknowledge and may notify whether threshold(s) have already been reached.

 Continued IP-CAN Session Establishment as per TS 23.203 [x] clause 7.2

-If the subscription data received from the SPR indicated that policy decisions are dependent on charging related information and if this is the first IP-CAN session for this subscriber then PCRF sends a Initial Charging Status Request towards the OCS.
-The PCRF includes the UE identifier and the Policy-Counter-Id(s) for which status is requested.
-The PCRF may optionally include PDN-id (e.g. APN), the UE IP address(es) in the request and subscribes to changes in the status of the Policy Counters in the OCS.

-Editor´s note: The possibility for the OCS to report all the Policy-Counter-Status or only those relevant for a policy decision is FFS.

-The OCS acknowledges the request by sending an Initial Charging Status Response that includes the Policy-Counter-Status per Policy-Counter-Id provided by the PCRF in the Initial Charging Status Request.
+.

 Changes to the IP CAN Session termination procedures